 Data about Earth’s 78 most important mountaintops foretell changes in the amount and timing of snowmelt

 Environmental journalist Ben Goldfarb talks about his book Eager: The Surprising, Secret Life of Beavers and Why They Matter.

 Our planet is burning, both literally and figuratively, because of climate change—and COVID is no excuse to ignore it

-Here are some brief reports about science and technology from around the planet, including one about a 70-million-year-old mollusk fossil that reveals years back then had a few more days than we have now...
+Here are some brief reports about science and technology from around the world, including one from Panama about the toll lightning takes on tropical trees.